 All courses taken as a non-degree seeking student are credit-bearing.
 Your official transcript will list coursework, course number, course title, grade received, hours earned and GPA.

 Enrollment in a course as a non-degree seeking student does not guarantee acceptance into the program.
 Students need to meet the entrance requirements for the program they wish to enter.

 If you are planning on transferring UF non-degree coursework to another institution for credit, it’s advised that you first verify with the other institution that the credit will be accepted.

 For All (Domestic and International) Applicants

-- A baccalaureate degree in a natural science subject from one of the institutional accreditors (or international equivalent) found in the “Accreditation” section at https://admissions.ufl.edu/apply/graduate/.
+- A baccalaureate degree in a natural science subject from one of the institutional accreditors (or international equivalent) found in the “Accreditation” section on the Admissions website.
 If your bachelor’s degree is not in a natural science subject, please email Nasser Nassiri Koopaei.

 - An upper-division GPA of 2.0 (C grade) or better

 - To calculate what your upper-division GPA is, please use the Upper Division GPA Worksheet.

 - A maximum of 6 credits can be taken as a non-degree seeking student.

 - A student who is already admitted to the University of Florida needs to contact us before an application is submitted.